 4. Pay Upfront where possible

 This can be a hard habit to get into, especially if you don’t have a lot of cash in savings, but you always end up paying less when you pay up-front and aren’t tied to anything for months to follow.

-This may not be something that works for everyone – but for me, paying upfront allows me to look at my money and my budget and decide if I can afford it.
-Buying something that I have to pay for in the months or even years to follow just doesn’t sit right with how I like to manage my money.
+This may not be something that works for everyone – but for some paying upfront allows you to look at your budget and decide if I can really afford something.

 5. Make a Space

 At the heart of minimalism, you’re learning to find joy in living with less.
 So it makes sense that every additional item you bring into your home should have a purpose and a reason to make you happy.

 Before buying something, make a space for it in your home.
 Big clothing shopping spree?
 Have a declutter before or after, and make space for your new clothes.

 Getting into a ‘replace, not add’ mentality really helps avoid all that clutter building back up around you!
 Take a look at these best places to sell clothes online to start making a little extra cash in the process of decluttering…

 Read Next: How to Declutter: Where to Start When You’re Feeling Overwhelmed